-When full-size vans are available, they tend to sell out quickly.
-Not only are they very popular for large families and groups of friends going on road trips, but they are also heavily used by schools and sports teams.
-We recommend planning ahead and booking as early as possible, especially during periods when families might take trips -- holidays, long weekends, and summer vacations.
+Booking in advance is crucial.
+Where passenger vans are available, they tend to sell out quickly.
+We recommend booking as early as possible, especially during peak family vacation periods, such as summer, holidays, and long weekends.
 Sometimes availability may be better at off-airport locations, while other times airport locations may be the only option.
-It's always best to check both since pricing and availability can vary widely.
+It's always best to check both types of locations since pricing and availability can vary widely.

-What if the Full-Size Van is Unavailable for Booking?
+Plan B: When a Full-Size Van is Unavailable for Rent